TitouanMelon/ENIB_Robot_Mobile_Ros2/conception/3D_models/README.md

 # 3D model in one file

-- .obj and .stp can be found in robotObj_Stp.rar
+- .obj and .stp can be found in HumbleObj_Stp.rar
 - Vizualize 3D model : https://nasmelon.ddns.net/robotRos/3d/index.html